Chinatown, Singapore: Politics

 Chinatown is divided between two Group Representation Constituencies (GRCs), Tanjong Pagar and Jalan Besar, in terms of representation in Parliament.
 Singapore's first Prime Minister, Lee Kuan Yew, was a Member of Parliament representing Tanjong Pagar GRC before his death in March 2015.

-After the September 2015 general election, Indranee Rajah now represents that part of Tanjong Pagar GRC before being replaced by Foo Cexiang.
+After the September 2015 general election, Indranee Rajah represented that part of Tanjong Pagar GRC before being replaced by Foo Cexiang in 2025.
 The Chinatown area that is part of Jalan Besar GRC is represented by Josephine Teo since 2020, following the retirement of Lily Neo after serving 23 years of politics from 1997.